The Pacific Care Model: Charting the Course for Non-communicable Disease Prevention and Management

 Evidence-levelEffective (About evidence-level criteria)

-According to the The Centers for Disease Control and Prevention, the U.S. Affiliated Pacific Islands (USAPI) has a population of about 510,000 people.
+Estimates from 2015 indicate that the population of the U.S. Territories — American Samoa, Guam, Northern Mariana Islands, Federated States of Micronesia, Marshall Islands, and the Republic of Palau — is around 454,000.
 The region spans across twice the geographic size of the continental U.S..
 These islands collectively cross not only five time zones, but also the International Date Line.

 Included are the flag territories of American Samoa and Guam; the Commonwealth of the Northern Mariana Islands; the freely associated jurisdictions of the Federated States of Micronesia (FSM); the Republic of Palau; and the Republic of the Marshall Islands (RMI).